avlara/Tilt-rotor_Simulator/README.md

 # Tilt-rotor_Simulator
-Developmente of a simulator of Tilt-rotor using Gazebo
+Development of a simulator of Tilt-rotor using Gazebo